aravindmunna/hello-world-react-and-typescript-book/React.md

 One of the great benefits of using React is the speed at which it can update the DOM.

-Components have a method named setState.
-You called this method any time the state for the component is updated. setState will mark the component as dirty and determines if it needs to re-render the virtual DOM for itself and all of the child components in its sub-tree.
-At the end of each event loop React will call render on all of the components that have been marked dirty by setState, so rendering is a batched operation.
+Components have a method named `setState`.
+You called this method any time the state for the component is updated. `setState` will mark the component as dirty and determines if it needs to re-render the virtual DOM for itself and all of the child components in its sub-tree.
+At the end of each event loop React will call render on all of the components that have been marked dirty by `setState`, so rendering is a batched operation.

-If you want to improve performance of rendering you should define shouldComponentUpdate to short circuit rendering on components that should not re-render based on comparison of previous and next props and state.
+If you want to improve performance of rendering you should define `shouldComponentUpdate` to short circuit rendering on components that should not re-render based on comparison of previous and next props and state.
 If you use immutable data structures, like [immutable.js](https://facebook.github.io/immutable-js/), for props and state, this comparison becomes trivial since you don't have to do deep comparison of immutable objects.

 If React determines that it should render it will render a virtual DOM.
 React compares the virtual DOM from the previous render with the current render to decide what has to actually be updated in the device's DOM.
 To help React efficiently compare DOM versions you can give child elements a `key` attribute with a value that is unique among its siblings.
 It is much more efficient for React to update the virtual DOM made of JavaScript objects than say a browser DOM.
 If changes are found React will [reconcile](https://facebook.github.io/react/docs/reconciliation.html) the DOM to make the minimum number of changes to the device's DOM.